-Looking for solar power panels for sale can be a daunting process.
+Shopping for solar power panels can be a daunting process.

-Going solar is cheaper than ever, but it’s still a large investment.
-One that can cause a lot of anxiety.
+Going solar is cheaper than ever, but it is still a large investment (The cost of solar in 2019 is $2.99/Watt, or about $12,558 after tax credits).
+A price-point that can cause a lot of anxiety.

 It’s hard to know who you can trust, what quality of equipment you’re getting, and if you’re actually getting a good deal.

-As homeowners ourselves, we decided to try to find the best deals for solar panels out there.
+As homeowners ourselves, we decided to try to find the best deals for solar panels out there, making your job just a little bit easier.

-We wanted making good home decisions to be as easy as possible.
-With that in mind we created this quick guide on what to look for and know when you’re looking at solar panels for sale.
+We wanted to provide you with the information to know how to shop for solar panels.
+With that in mind we created this quick guide on what to know and what to look for when you’re looking at solar panels for sale.

 Know How To Reduce Your Total Cost

-In many areas, there are solar companies that are offering the Power Purchase Agreement program as an option for homeowners to go solar without footing the bill themselves.
+In many areas, there are solar companies that offer the Power Purchase Agreement program as an option for homeowners to go solar without footing the bill themselves.

 In this arrangement, the solar company installs solar panels on your roof at no cost to you, and you enter into a contract where you buy energy from the solar company at a reduced rate.
-This rate is much lower than your typical monthly energy bill,, so it’s a good option for many homeowners.
+This rate is much lower than your typical monthly energy bill, so it is a good option for many homeowners.
+The difference is simply that you don’t own the panels themselves.

 To find out more about PPA programs in your area, use the Home Professionals pro and quote finder below.

-Solar Panels For Sale: DIY Version (Moderate to Hard)
+1. Solar Panels For Sale: The DIY Version (Moderate to Hard)

-If you decide you want to purchase your panels, read this section.
+If you decide you want to purchase your panels, need to know #2 will be helpful.

 First, consider places that sell solar panels at wholesale like gogreensolar.com.
 They even have pre-sized solar kits complete with inverters that you can buy.

-Second, you’ll want to look into all the tax incentives and government rebates that you can take advantage of and save money.
+Second, you’ll want to look into all the tax incentives and government rebates that you can take advantage of to save even more money

 Here are a few you should definitely look into if you’re doing this yourself.